mozilla/jira-bugzilla-integration/jbi/actions/README.md

 1. Use the `payload` to perform the desired processing!
 1. Use the available service calls from `jbi/services.py` (or make new ones)
 1. Update the `README.md` to document your action
-1. Now the action `jbi.whiteboard_actions.my_team_actions` can be used in the YAML configuration, under the `module` key.
+1. Now the action `jbi.actions.my_team_actions` can be used in the YAML configuration, under the `module` key.